 Between interning and working, there's only so much room left over for the three S's: socializing, sleeping and sanity.

-Two summers ago, Kali Grant, a junior at Ohio State, worked at a coffee shop in the mornings and interned at the Salvation Army in the afternoons.
+Two summers ago, Kali Grant, an alum of Ohio State, worked at a coffee shop in the mornings and interned at the Salvation Army in the afternoons.
 “It was hard to make time for a social life,” she explains.
 “I'd often have to be at the coffee shop at around 5:30 a.m., and wouldn't get home from my internship until around 5:00 p.m., so I was usually too exhausted to do anything with friends in the evening!
 When you only have three hours between last call and when you have to get up in the morning, it's a lose-lose situation—you're either completely exhausted at work the next day or you feel like you're missing out on the fun.”

 Before your schedule gets too booked, squeeze in time to explain to friends what your summer is going to look like.
 Let them know that you're not planning on blowing them off, but your schedule is hectic and might not allow for as much free time as you had hoped for.
 Your friends will understand—and they might even be jealous of your rock star time management skills and career savvy!